ballerina-platform/ballerina-lang/docs/specification/docsandcomments.md

 Ballerina has a structured approach for both documentation and random comments which are not related to documenting per se but simply commenting about the logic of the program.

-## Documenting with annotations
+## Documenting with Annotations

+Ballerina uses annotations for documentation.
+It comes with a set of standard annotations which must be used to document all the Ballerina constructs.
+These annotations and then processed by the `docerina` tool to create structured documents that describes the Ballerina code in a standardized way.

 > NOTE: To be written to explain docerina architecture.
+See docerina architecture document in the meantime.

 ## Commenting Code

-Any statement that starts with the characters `//` is a comment.

 Comments are quite different in Ballerina in comparison to other languages.
-Comments are only allowed as a statement - i.e., only inside a resource, action, or function.
-Ballerina has designed structured mechanisms via annotations to document all Ballerina outer level constructs (services, resources, etc.), and comments only play the role of providing a comment about the logic of a resource, action, or function.
+Ballerina allows one to insert comments any place where statements are valid.
+Any statement that starts with the characters `//` is considered a comment until the end of the line.
+Note that Ballerina does not have any provision for placing comments outside of its main constructs.

+> NOTE: We are considering a multi-line comment block mechanism (using the widely used /* .. */ approach) as well as reducing some of the constraints on comments.
+Feedback welcome.